 - Organizing Projects and Meetings

-- Develop their Passions and Interests by allowing them to engage in real world work
+- Developing their Passions and Interests by engaging in real world work

 - Meeting like-minded peers and professional mentors